shelbypalumbo/Flexbox-jQuery/README.md

 A website built using jQuery and flexbox.

-\*\*\*This is a learning/test web page used for brushing up on jQuery and learning how to incorporate Flexbox.
+\*\*\* This is a learning/test web page used for brushing up on jQuery and learning how to incorporate a Flexbox grid system.

 #### Technologies Used